17 Hydroxyprogesterone Test

 17 Hydroxyprogesterone and HCG + TRT: What You Need to Know

-To find out if sperm count is normalized in men using hCG plus TRT, several studies have found that 17OH-P blood level is correlated to intratesticular testosterone (ITT) required for the testicles to make sperm, so testing for this hormone could not only save time while optimizing HCG dose/frequency but also eliminate the need to perform testicular aspirations, a very difficult procedure to do.
+Several studies have shown that 17OH-P levels in the blood are related to intratesticular testosterone (ITT), which is needed for the testicles to make sperm.
+This means that testing for this hormone could not only save time while figuring out the best HCG dose and frequency, but it could also get rid of the need for testicular aspirations, which is a very difficult procedure to do.
 Sperm count does not stabilize until 6–8 weeks after starting hCG plus TRT, so knowing your 17 hydroxyprogesterone blood level can give you a quick way to determine if your hCG dose and frequency is adequate before your first follow-up semen analysis after 8 weeks, especially if the sample is collected during the early morning in a specific time in a woman's menstrual cycle.
 This blood sample is usually collected in a vial or test tube, and the healthcare professional will use a small needle to poke your skin and draw a few drops of blood.

 17 Hydroxyprogesterone and Male Fertility